libktx/ktx/app/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.libktx/ktx-app.svg)](https://search.maven.org/artifact/io.github.libktx/ktx-app)

-# KTX: basic application utilities
+# KTX: Basic application utilities

-Basic `ApplicationListener` implementations and general LibGDX utilities.
+Basic `ApplicationListener` implementations and general libGDX utilities.

 ### Why?

-LibGDX offers some basic `ApplicationListener` implementations in form of `ApplicationAdapter` and `Game`, but both are pretty bare-bones.
-They do not handle screen clearing or manage views list, both of which often have to be set up manually in LibGDX applications.
-This module aims to provide a simple base for your custom `ApplicationListener`: if you do not have your favorite setup implemented just yet, it might be a good idea to base it on abstract classes provided by `ktx-app`.
+While libGDX offers some basic `ApplicationListener` implementations including `ApplicationAdapter` and `Game`, both are pretty bare-bones.
+They do not handle screen clearing or manage views list, both of which often have to be set up manually in libGDX applications.
+This module aims to provide a simple base for your custom `ApplicationListener` implementations.

 ### Guide